rcl-identity/docs/index.md

 Single Sign-On is compliant with the [Open ID Connect](https://learn.microsoft.com/en-us/azure/active-directory-b2c/openid-connect) specification.
 Using Open ID Connect, the Digital ID issuing organization can set up single sign-on on multiple regional and international websites it directly controls.

-It can also allow its partners and external organizations (*Relying Parties*) to use its AAD B2C as an *External Identity Provider* (External IdP) to sign in its users to external websites.
+It can also allow its partners and external organizations (*Relying Parties*) use its AAD B2C as an *External Identity Provider* (External IdP) to sign in its users to external websites.

 # Authentication